 Croatian Chamber of Trades and Crafts

-The Croatian Chamber of Trades and Crafts (hereinafter the Chamber) is an independent professional business organisation of tradesmen and craftsmen, founded with the aim of promoting, coordinating and representing the joint interests of trade and craft professions.
+The Croatian Chamber of Trades and Crafts (hereinafter "the Chamber") is an independent professional business organisation of tradespersons and craftspersons, founded with the aim of promoting, coordinating and representing the joint interests of trades and crafts professions.

-The members of the Croatian Chamber of Trades and Crafts are tradesman and craftsmen who perform a trade on the territory of the Republic of Croatia.
-It has 88 000 members.
+The members of the Croatian Chamber of Trades and Crafts are tradespersons and craftspersons who practice a trade in the Republic of Croatia.
+It has 90 000 members.

-Representing tradesmen and craftsmen, the Chamber promptly responded to the crisis by reorganising all of its (human) resources and redirecting them to solving emerging issues and providing assistance to its members.
+Representing tradespersons and craftspersons, the Chamber promptly responded to the crisis by reorganising all of its (human) resources and redeploying them to solving emerging issues and providing assistance to its members.

-In order to save members' businesses and jobs, a large number of proposals and requests were sent to the Croatian Government, ministries and other competent institutions.
-It is important to stress that most of these requests were accepted, such as ensuring that all of the Chamber's self-employed members received monthly financial support from the Croatian Employment Service; deferral and write-off of taxes and contributions; special measures with regard to types of activity, etc.; solving everyday obstacles faced by goods carriers at borders; ensuring easier movement of craftsmen and their workers during the quarantine; deferral and write-off of various monthly costs (loans, leases, rent, etc.) and many others.
+(In order to save members' businesses and jobs, a large number of proposals and requests were sent to the Croatian Government, ministries and other competent institutions.
+It is important to stress that most of these requests were accepted.
+They included ensuring that all of the Chamber's self-employed members received monthly financial support from the Croatian Employment Service; deferral and write-off of taxes and contributions; special measures with regard to types of activity, etc.; solving everyday obstacles faced by goods carriers at borders; ensuring easier movement of craftspersons and their workers during the quarantine; deferral and write-off of various monthly costs (loans, leases, rent, etc.) and many others.)